Select Page

 Is the 4-day Inca Trail Open?

-Yes, the Inca Trail reopened on March 1, 2023, and will close again on February 2024.
-Reservations for 2023 and 2024 are open, and permits for June, July, and August are available.
+Yes, the Inca Trail reopened on March 1, 2024, and will close again on February 2024.
+Reservations for what’s left of 2024 and the 2025 season are open now.

 Why is the Inca Trail closed in February?